lakotamm/Macbook_Pro_Early_2015_A1502_Linux_Fedora/README.md

 - Office work and writing text - around 9W
 - Working with music - around 11W
 - Idle with minimum light - around 7,5W

-## Next steps:
-- Upgrade the wifi card using an adapter to AX210
-- Upgrade the SSD to NVME